-From the media interviewed, a picture emerges of how revenue models for the major media in difficult contexts evolve.
-Media are founded with in-kind contributions (both injections and time investment) from the founders and (at times) a number of comm members.
+From the media interviewed, a picture emerges of how revenue models for the majority of the media in difficult contexts evolve.
+Media are founded with in-kind contributions (both money injections and time investment) from the founders and (at times) a number of committed staff members.
 In the course of time, they are able to obtain a grant and start exploring the possibility of generating advertisement income.
-Advertisement income is very often second source of income for the majority of the media interviewed.
-While digital advertises not provide the income that print advertisement did in the past, digital advertise to be an important starting point for media to gain commercial income.
-Often, grant advertisement income are enough for a medium to sustain itself for that moment, but media do keep in-kind contributions as part of their revenue model for the time being
+Advertisement income is very often the first or second source of income for the majority of the media interviewed.
+While digital advertising does not provide the income that print advertisement did in the past, digital advertising appears to be an important starting point for media to gain commercial income.
+Often, grant funding and advertisement income are enough for a medium to sustain itself for that moment, but some media do keep in-kind contributions as part of their revenue model for the time being.